-We can compute the successor of x (last element when an element is inserted) in time $\mathcal{O}(\log n)$. go up until the last edge used was a left edge.

-go right; go left until you reach a null-pointer.
+We can compute the successor of x (last element when an element is inserted) in time $\mathcal{O}(\log n)$. go up until the last edge used was a left edge. go right; go left until you reach a null-pointer.

-element; insert a new element as a left child;
+if you hit the root on the way up, go to the leftmost element; insert a new element as a left child;